diskapf/H8Inalum/README.md

 # H8Inalum

-##H8 Inalum contain project from Hacktiv8  PTP for Inalum
+## H8 Inalum contains project from Hacktiv8  PTP for Inalum

 ### Table of Contents: